cloudControl/documentation/Guides/PHP/Joomla 2.5.md

  * Loads of plugins and add-ons
  * Easy to read documentation

-In this tutorial, we're going to take you through deploying Joomla v2.5 to [the cloudControl platform](http://www.cloudcontrol.com).
+In this tutorial, we're going to take you through deploying Joomla v2.5 to [the exoscale platform](http://www.exoscale.ch).

 ##Prerequisites